 Reverse Mortgage Scams

-Reverse mortgages have increased in popularity over the last few years and have fueled an increase in the opportunities for fraud.
-The legitimate reverse mortgage is know as the home equity conversion mortgage or HECV.
+Today, reverse mortgages have become more popular.
+Along with the popularity, the mortgage fraud had increased as well.
+Most people recognize the legitimate reverse mortgage as the home equity conversion mortgage or HECV.
 This is a loan on the equity in the home, that provides monthly income over a period on time.

 The reverse mortgage scam steals the home from the unsuspecting senior citizen.
-Unscrupulous lenders often give loans that steal the legal rights from the senior citizens involved.
+Often, unscrupulous lenders give loans that steal the legal rights from the senior citizens involved.

 These suggestions may help keep you out of trouble.